LaurenceMolloy/RepoDash/docs/userguide.md

     ModuleNotFoundError: No module named 'requests'

-To install the missing module, you can install it by typing the following on the command line and following the on-screen instructions:
+To install a missing python3 module open a terminal window, type the following on the command line, and follow any on-screen instructions:

     python3 -mpip install MODULE_NAME